 Bird watching in the Pilliga

-Pickup a brochure at the Visitor Information Centre for a guide on what birds you may hope to spot in the different areas, or visit the following page links for more information about birdwatching in the Pilliga and Narrabri Shire bird routes.
+Pickup a brochure at the Narrabri Region Visitor Information Centre for a guide on what birds you may hope to spot in the different areas, or visit the following page links for more information about birdwatching in the Pilliga and Narrabri Region bird routes.